Shoaling of Finite-Amplitude Rogue Waves: Discussion

-The importance of our theoretical result is the following: second-order models for rogue wave statistics since \citet{Tayfun1980} expect in a way or another the relentless growth of kurtosis with an ever-increasing steepness.
+\ac{Our theoretical results highlight} the following: second-order models for rogue wave statistics expect \ac{in a way or another the} relentless growth of kurtosis with an ever-increasing steepness \citep{Tayfun1980}.
 As pointed out in \citet{Mendes2021a}, this creates a boundless exceedance probability and consequently a boundless kurtosis.
-However, wave steepness can not grow boundlessly \citep{Stokes1847,Miche1944}.
-Our formulae describe when and why the kurtosis growth saturates, and how fast it decays in the transition from the bound-harmonics phase leading to super-Gaussian statistics \citep{Trulsen2020,Benoit2021,Adcock2021c} to the wave-breaking phase featuring sub-Gaussian statistics \citep{Glukhovskii1966,Xu2021,Karmpadakis2022}.
+However, wave steepness \ac{cannot} grow boundlessly \citep{Stokes1847,Miche1944}.
+Our formulae describe \ac{the evolution of kurtosis growth, saturation, and its slow decay up to the wave breaking phase featuring sub-Gaussian statistics \citep{Trulsen2020,Benoit2021,Adcock2021c,Glukhovskii1966,Xu2021,Karmpadakis2022}}.

+\sm{On the other hand, the increased exceedance probability due to rogue wave breakers can be mitigated by wave directionality\jk{, that} decreases rogue wave amplification \citep{Karmpadakis2022}.
+Nonetheless, typical changes of directional spread in the surf zone due to wave breaking amount to a dozen degrees \citep{Szczyrba2023}.
+The results of \citet{Karmpadakis2022} (see figure 8d) and \citet{Mei2023} (see figure 19) demonstrate that the decrease in kurtosis or exceedance probability due to directional spread is the smallest in the surf zone.
+This implies \ac{a decrease of excess kurtosis by at most} 10-20\% in the surf zone.
+From this, we estimate that directionality could at most reduce the maximum of excess kurtosis atop the breakwater ($\mu_4 \approx 1.9$) to $\mu_4 \approx 1.5-1.7$.}